Integrating Ethics and Critical Thinking

 The central focus of this nonresidential community is to struggle with the interaction between ethics and rationality in shaping our lives and society.
 Honors Scholars provides students with a wide array of learning opportunities not ordinarily available to undergraduate students in American universities.
 Book, film, theatre, and music discussions play a central role in the life of the community.
 In addition, there are multiple travel experiences to New York, Toronto, and Chicago for theatre and academic conferences.
 In addition to enhanced academic experiences, Honors Scholars benefit from a strong sense of community and close interaction with peers and faculty.
 The community provides a supportive framework for students curious about diverse cultures, perspectives, ideas, and areas of knowledge.

-- April, 2015: Full Frame Documentary Film Festival in Durham, North Carolina.
+- April 2016: Attendance at Full Frame Documentary Film Festival at Duke University in Durham, North Carolina.